 Your cart is empty.
 Shop around and add some products!

-Texel has recently gained a new nature reserve: Oude Sluishoek.
-This former grassland is situated at the so-called ‘bird boulevard’ along the Waddenzee, near the Dijkmanshuizen pumping station.
-From the end of March, thousands of summer seabirds are expected to come to these shell isles to breed, including common terns, ringed plovers and avocets.
-Life in the colonies can be watched very well from the Waddenzee dike.
-Because there is both fresh and salt water in this area, it is not only ideal for sea vegetation such as samphire and sea aster but also orchids.
+This year, Texel acquired a new nature reserve: Oude Sluishoek.
+This former stretch of grassland is situated at the ‘bird boulevard’ along the Waddenzee, near the Dijkmanshuizen pumping station.
+From the end of March onwards, large numbers of summer seabirds are expected to come to these tiny islands of shells to breed, including common terns, ringed plovers and avocets.
+The Waddenzee dike offers plenty of good vantage points for watching life in these colonies.
+This area contains both fresh water and saltwater, which is ideal for orchids and coastal plants such as samphire and sea aster.

-Natuurmonumenten is creating two additional small nature reserves along the bird boulevard: Nieuw Buitenheim and De Bemes.
+Natuurmonumenten is creating three additional small nature reserves along the bird boulevard: Nieuw Buitenheim, De Bol and De Bemes.
 These have car parks, information boards, a pedestrian trail, a bird-watching screen and a bird hide that are open to the public.
-Nature reserve De Bol will be ready in 2018.
+Nature reserve De Bol will be ready in the fall of 2018.

 Read more about the nature reserves on Texel